 Its current name – Mahasthangarh – comes from the medieval times and in Sanskrit means a place of sanctity (Mahasthan) and fort (garh).

 Capital of Pundravardhana

-Mahasthangarh is the former capital of Pundravardhana – state of Pundra people.
-This was an ancient state, founded by a little known culture which spoke in a language which does not belong to the Indo-European family.
+Mahasthangarh is the former capital of Pundravardhana – the state of the Pundra people.
+This was an ancient state, founded by a little-known culture that spoke in a language which does not belong to the Indo-European family.

 Initially Hinduism was the main religion here but it is assumed that Buddhism came here already before the 3rd century BC.
 This new religion did not come without conflict – thus some 18,000 followers of Ajivika philosophy were killed upon the orders of Mauryan Emperor Ashoka in the area of Pundravardhana.

-Mahasthangarh developed as an important inland port with intense connection to the sea port of Chittagong.
+Mahasthangarh developed as an important inland port with an intense connection to the seaport of Chittagong.

 Fortifications of Mahasthangarh were used until the 18th century (and even during the liberation war in 1971) but it was never fully abandoned – Bangladesh is too densely populated to afford such a luxury.